PhD, University of Wisconsin, Madison

 MBA, University of Wisconsin, Madison

 BS, North Central College

-Dr. Jen's interests span a broad range of topics in corporate finance, investment, and banking.
-He has spent much time on management problems in the People's Republic of China, and was instrumental in establishing an Executive Development program and UB's MBA Program there.
-He also founded the Bank Management Institute in 1977, which is recognized around the world as offering a bench-mark-level program for middle and senior commercial lending officers.
-Dr. Jen has supervised many dissertations and has published numerous academic papers.
-He has served as consultant to corporations and financial institutions in the areas of ventures in China, financial planning and control, portfolio management, and money management strategies.
+Jen's interests span a broad range of topics in corporate finance, investment and banking.
+He has spent much time addressing management problems in the People's Republic of China and was instrumental in establishing an Executive Development program and UB's MBA program there.
+He also founded the Bank Management Institute in 1977, which is recognized around the world as a benchmark-level program for middle and senior commercial lending officers.
+Jen has supervised many dissertations and has published numerous academic papers.
+He has served as consultant to corporations and financial institutions in the areas of ventures in China, financial planning and control, portfolio management and money management strategies.

 Jen, Frank C. "Some Problems on Commercial Banking in China."
 Review of Pacific Basin Financial Markets and Policies, (June 1998).

 Jen, Frank C., Dosoung Choi, Seong-hyo Lee, "Some New Evidence on Why Companies use Convertible Bonds."
 Journal of Applied Corporate Finance (Spring 1997).

 Jen, Frank C. "Financial Systems in China."
 Proceedings of the First Conference on Pacific Basin Business, Economics, and Finance (May 1996).